aces/Loris/docs/wiki/99_Developers/Code_Customization.md

 For projects wishing to customize existing modules, the recommended best practice is to copy *all* module code from `modules/_module_name_/*` to `project/modules/_module_name_/*` and modify code there.
 This will use the `project/` override functionality of Loris.
 These changes should be added and committed to your project-specific private repo.

-## Manage additional composer dependencies

-In case your project requires additional composer dependencies or different dependency version requirements, you can create a composer.json file in `project/` by running `composer init`.
-Any existing or new dependencies in this file will be merged with the main composer dependencies in `vendor/` after `composer update` has been run.

 ## Manage additional npm dependencies

 To add new npm packages to your project, you can create a package.json file in `project/` by running `npm init`.
 Any dependencies in this file will be automatically installed under `project/` when make or npm ci/npm install is run from loris root.